 For many of our students, music becomes a way of life; they settle into a department that offers a multitude of different ensembles catering for every need.
 Some have been established over many years, such as the School Symphony Orchestra, Big Band, Choir and Choral Society.
 Others are more recent to cater for the specific needs of pupils, such as the boys of the Junior Barbershop who ‘just wanted to sing’.
 Musicals are a regular occurrence at our ‘Winter Theatricals’ and enable pupils to come together and work with different disciplines.

-We expect to see evidence of attainment not less than Grade 4 in the main instrument offered, with attached references from instrumental teachers.
+We expect to see evidence of attainment not less than Grade 4 in the main instrument offered.
 We will also be interested to read of other instruments played (or classical singing/theory exams taken).
 To avoid disappointment, candidates who do not meet these criteria are advised not to apply.

 All those who have reached the required standard will be invited to attend and bring their instrument(s) to a Music Scholarship Workshop join in various musical activities.
 Refreshments will be provided.
 From this Workshop a shortlist of between four and 10 candidates will be produced.